Select Page

 • publishing SIG updates and content in IPC News

-• setting up Zoom meetings for the SIG
+• setting up Zoom meetings for the SIG.

-• sending email updates to SIG members
+• sending email updates to SIG attendees

 • sending email updates to College members (where relevant)